William Demarest: Awards

 Demarest received a single Academy Award nomination for his supporting role in The Jolson Story (1946), playing Al Jolson's fictional mentor.
-He had previously shared the screen with the real Al Jolson in The Jazz Singer.
+He shared the screen with the real Al Jolson in The Jazz Singer.

 Demarest also received an Emmy nomination for the 1968–1969 season of My Three Sons as Best Supporting Actor in a Comedy Role.

 Demarest has a star on the Hollywood Walk of Fame for his contributions to motion pictures, bestowed upon him on August 8, 1979, by the Hollywood Chamber of Commerce.
 In attendance at the ceremony and then later at Musso & Frank Grill for celebrations were his My Three Sons co-stars Fred MacMurray and his wife June Haver, Tina Cole, Stanley Livingston, Barry Livingston, and Dawn Lyn.

-In 1998 a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.
+In 1998, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated to him.

-Personal life and later years
+Personal life

 Demarest was married twice.
 His first wife was his vaudeville partner Estelle Collette, born Esther Zichlin.
 Demarest helped raise her daughter, author Phyllis Gordon Demarest, from her earlier marriage, in 1907, to English poet and novelist Samuel Gordon, who had divorced Zichlin before his death.
-Demarest's second wife was Lucille Thayer, born Lucille Theurer, whom he married in Prescott, Arizona on August 31, 1942.
-Thayer, who later became an activist on health issues in the motion picture industry, was, in October 1960, appointed California's lay-chairman of the American Nurses Association.
+Demarest's second wife was Lucille Thayer, born Lucille Theurer, whom he married in Prescott, Arizona, on August 31, 1942.
+Thayer, who later became an activist on health issues in the motion picture industry, was appointed California's lay-chairman of the American Nurses Association in October 1960.

 Death

-Demarest died at his home in Palm Springs, California on December 28, 1983, and his body was interred at Forest Lawn Memorial Park in Glendale, California.
+Demarest died at his home in Palm Springs, California on December 28, 1983, and his body is interred at Forest Lawn Memorial Park in Glendale, California.